-The Company has a Board Approved Business Continuity Policy and maintains comprehensive business continuity plans to ensure that critical business activities can be recovered in the event that a disruptive incident were to occur.
-This includes Department Specific Business Continuity and IT Disaster Recovery plans which detail the tasks required to recover critical business applications and services in the event that a disruption event.
-Business Continuity testing is performed on a periodic basis and reporting on such is provided to the Board.
+The companies have Board Approved Business Continuity Policies and maintains comprehensive business continuity plans to ensure that critical business activities can be recovered in the event that a disruptive incident was to occur.
+This includes department specific Business Continuity and IT Disaster Recovery plans which detail the tasks required to recover critical business applications and services in the event of a disruption event.
+Business Continuity testing is performed on a periodic basis and reporting on such is provided to the Boards.